FindMySchool LogoFindMySchool

 On days that matter to working parents, published club timings are clearer than wraparound childcare details.
 The school’s published clubs run to 4.15pm, but the website does not present a single consolidated “breakfast club and after-school care” offer in the way some larger primaries do, so parents should clarify availability, booking, and end times directly before relying on it.

-Lunch is catered via Edwards and Ward, prepared at the partner school and transported to Horton, and the published meal price for 2024 to 2025 is £2.70.
+Lunch is catered via Edwards and Ward, prepared at the partner school and transported to Horton; families should check the current meal price with the school.

 Travel and access: the school’s own SEND information report notes the site is on Horton Hill, with some steep access through gates and a steep playground.
 For rail, the nearest commonly used station for this part of South Gloucestershire is Yate, which has published station information from train operators.

-Very small intake.
-Reception admission is set at 8 pupils for 2026 to 2027.
+• Very small intake.
+Reception admission is usually very limited.
 In a cohort that small, the feel can be wonderfully close-knit, but friendship dynamics and class mix can be less flexible than in a two-form entry primary.

 For families who want a small, church-linked village primary with strong outdoor learning, this is a compelling option.
 The curriculum and SEND practice described in the most recent inspection suggest a thoughtful, well-organised approach, not a “small therefore informal” setup.